 Each car accident claim is unique.
 One accident might be caused by driver's carelessness, while another is caused by poor road conditions.
 One accident might cause a passenger to have a stiff neck for a few weeks, while another might cause a life-altering brain injury.
 Similarly, each rideshare passenger who is injured during a ride might have a different theory about what Uber or Lyft could have done differently to prevent the bad outcome.
 For example, one injured passenger (the "plaintiff") might say Uber should have done better background checks on its drivers, while another plaintiff might argue that Lyft should have inspected each driver's vehicle.
 (Learn more about Lyft and Uber liability for car accident injuries.)

 Because rideshare injury cases are unique, they aren't well suited for a class action lawsuit.
-A class-action case involves a single lawsuit filed by a large group of people who have suffered the same harm (typically financial).
+A class action involves a single lawsuit filed by a large group of people who have suffered the same harm, typically financial harm.

 Most of the class actions filed against Uber and Lyft claim that the companies' business practices caused financial harm to passengers or drivers.
 Let's take a look at some of the more notable cases.

-Class action lawsuits filed against Uber or Lyft have accused the companies of engaging in workplace discrimination, improper worker classification, and breach of contract.
+Class action lawsuits filed against Uber or Lyft have accused the companies of engaging in workplace discrimination, discrimination against disabled riders, improper worker classification, and breach of contract.

 United States of America v.
 Uber Technologie, Inc., Case No. 3:21-CV-08735-WHA